This handprint eagle craft is a fun and simple way to get kids excited about crafting and learning at the same time!

 Supplies

-• Bald eagle template (enter your email in the form at the end of this post to get the template)
+- Bald eagle template (unlock the image at the end of the post to go to the download page)

 Directions